 After that, attach the servo motor to the front of the chassis using hot glue or a screw.
 And then, install the ultrasonic sensor on top of the servo motor.

-Install a lithium-ion battery on the battery holder and breadboard at top of the robot car chassis.
+Install a lithium-ion battery on the battery holder and breadboard at the top of the robot car chassis.

 Finally, connect the servo motor, ultrasonic sensor, motor driver module, and lithium-ion battery holder to the Raspberry Pi Pico.

-Connect the Raspberry Pi Pico to the computer and upload the python script to the board.
+Connect the Raspberry Pi Pico to the computer and upload the Python script to the board.

 How to Prepare Thonny for Uploading Code to Raspberry Pi Pico Board

-First, you have to install Thonny python IDE on your PC.
+First, you have to install Thonny Python IDE on your PC.
 After installing it, hold and press the “BOOTSEL” button on your Raspberry Pi Pico board and plug it into your PC.
 Release the button when your computer detects your Raspberry Pi board.

 Now you can see an extra storage device appeared in your my computer section.
 Open it and click the “INDEX” file and you will redirect to the Raspberry Pi website.
-From there you have to download the “MicroPython UF2 file“.
+From there, you have to download the “MicroPython UF2 file“.
 After that simply drag and drop to that extra storage and return to the Thonny software.